Innovative Vector Control Consortium: Formation and organisational structure

 The Innovative Vector Control Consortium (IVCC) is a not-for-profit public-private partnership that was established in 2005.
 IVCC is registered as a charity in the UK.
 IVCC was founded in 2005, through a grant to the Liverpool School of Tropical Medicine (LSTM), by the Bill and Melinda Gates Foundation.
 IVCC was founded by LSTM Director and Professor Janet Hemingway.

-Nick Hamon is the Chief Executive Officer of IVCC.
-IVCC is headquartered in Liverpool, UK, but also has a registered office and staff in Washington, D.C., USA, as well as staff based in several other countries.
+Nick Hamon is the chief executive officer of IVCC.
+IVCC is headquartered in Liverpool, UK, but also has a registered office and staff in Washington, D.C., US, as well as staff based in several other countries.
 The strategy and scope of IVCC is directed by its core team under governance of the Board of Trustees who represent a wide range of expertise.

 Strategy

 The IVCC vision is to save lives, protect health and increase prosperity in areas where disease transmitted by insects is endemic.
 The IVCC mission is to do this by building partnerships that create innovative solutions to prevent the transmission of insect-borne disease.
 IVCC facilitates the development and delivery of novel and improved vector control tools and solutions to combat the rapidly growing problem of insecticide resistance.

-The IVCC strategic plan is focused on three key pillars: developing, delivering, and enabling.
 IVCC works with multiple stakeholders to develop and deliver novel public health vector control insecticides and tools to end-users to support the implementation of robust insecticide resistance management plans.
-This will enable national malaria control programs to access a strong portfolio of new vector control solutions developed by stringent target product profiles.
+This will enable national malaria control programs to access a variety of new vector control solutions.

-Although primarily focused on malaria, IVCC recognises that new tools and products can be effective against a wide range of other vector-borne diseases.
+Although primarily focused on malaria, IVCC recognizes that new tools and products can be effective against a wide range of other vector-borne diseases.